Many parents are asking about this topic

 - As stated earlier, a good working relationship between parents is crucial.
 They need to be on the same page, collaborate, communicate, co-operate and be reasonable.

 - Parents need to be aware of their own feelings and behaviour, and how that impacts on the child.
 They need to be aware of the child’s feelings and help them negotiate through the divorce.
 They should normalise the child’s responses and contextualize them.
-It helps to anticipate changes in preparation.
+It helps to anticipate changes in preparation, according to Divorce Answers.

 - Parenting needs to adapt as the child grows and different developmental needs emerge.